paraspell/docs/docs/api/xcmP.md

      - `from` (Inside JSON body): (required): Represents the Parachain from which the assets will be transferred.
      - `to` (Inside JSON body): (required): Represents the Parachain to which the assets will be transferred.
      - `currency` (Inside JSON body): (required): Represents the asset being sent.
 It should be a string value.
-     - `amount` (Inside JSON body): (required): Specifies the amount of assets to transfer.
-It should be a numeric value.
      - `address` (Inside JSON body): (required): Specifies the address of the recipient.
      - `xcmVersion` (Inside JSON body): (optional): Specifies manually selected XCM version if pre-selected does not work.
 Format: Vx - where x = version number eg. V4.